Old Norse: Greenlandic Norse

 This dialect of Old West Norse was spoken by Icelandic colonies in Greenland.
-When the colonies died out around the 15th century, the dialect went with it.
+When the colonies died out around the 15th century, the dialect went extinct with it.
 The phoneme //θ// and some instances of //ð// merged to //t// and so Old Icelandic Þórðr became Tortr.

 Text example

-The following text is from Alexanders saga, an Alexander romance.
+The following text is from Alexanders saga, an Alexander Romance.
 The manuscript, AM 519 a 4to, is dated c.
 1280.
 The facsimile demonstrates the sigla used by scribes to write Old Norse.
 Many of them were borrowed from Latin.
 Without familiarity with these abbreviations, the facsimile will be unreadable to many.
 In addition, reading the manuscript itself requires familiarity with the letterforms of the native script.
 The abbreviations are expanded in a version with normalized spelling like that of the standard normalization system.
 Compared to the spelling of the same text in Modern Icelandic, pronunciation has changed greatly, but spelling has changed little since Icelandic orthography was intentionally modelled after Old Norse in the 19th century.